aliyzd95/modified_shemo/README.md

 | .ort files | 72.25 | 43.92 |

 ## Citation
-Link to the original [ShEMO](https://github.com/mansourehk/ShEMO) dataset.
+You can use [this](https://github.com/pariajm/sharif-emotional-speech-dataset) or [this](https://github.com/mansourehk/ShEMO) link to access the original ShEMO dataset.

 ### contact
 ali.yazdani@mail.sbu.ac.ir